Apr 16th, 2018 by Mark at PocketMaps

-Map layouts are important to consider, especially when you're anticipating the map in the hands of someone like a biker.
-Which type of map will be easy for a biker to use, especially if they're out on a trail?
-We recommend the accordion map fold as a great alternative to larger, expanded map territories.
+Map layouts are necessary to consider, especially when you're anticipating the map in the hands of someone like a biker.
+Which type of map will be natural for a biker to use, especially if they're out on a trail?
+We recommend the accordion map fold as a great alternative to more extensive, expanded map territories.
 Here's when and why the accordion map has an advantage over other folds.

 An accordion map is also easier to collapse and fold according to the user's needs.
 The more panels you add to expand your map, the harder it is to collapse it or fold out at a whim.
 With an accordion map that has one row but multiple columns, it's a lot easier for the biker to fold down half of the map and concentrate on the trail ahead, versus needing to fold the map out all the way.

-Overall, an accordion map is a perfect map layout for particular trails, but it's best to consult a team of mapmakers to help you find the best types of layouts and folds for your needs.
+Overall, an accordion map is a perfect map layout for particular trails, but it's best to consult a team of mapmakers and printing experts to help you find the best types of designs and folds for your needs.
 To get help with your map, contact us.